What's in my bake?

 Butter: Cakes, buttercreams and biscuits use organic unsalted butter.

-Flours: Cakes use organic self-raising or organic plain flour, plus baking powder and/or bicarbonate of soda.
+Flours: Cakes use British organic self-raising or organic plain flour, or Doves organic gluten-free self-raising or plain flour.

 Non-edible decorations: Some custom cakes use personalised toppers sourced from laser cutting specialists.
 Plastic toppers, foliage and herbs are washed and dried before being used on Den bakes.
 When a cake features non-edible flowers, these are washed, dried and prepped first, before I use flower tape, wire and biodegradable straws to protect your cake from any sap or bacteria.
 I will not use non-edible flowers which are toxic to humans - the Royal Horticultural Society list of potentially harmful common plants is here.